rcarubbi/ReactBlocklyEditor/README.md

 #### Add your block set to the dropdown list

-in the src folder, find the dropdown list and add your blockset as shown below:
+in the src folder, find the app component and edit the dropdown list adding your blockset as shown below:

 ```html
 <select className="dropdown" id="blockSetDropdown">